‘Heartbreaking’ Mariners GM Jerry Dipoto forced to adjust organization to new realities

 The Mariners won’t give the exact number of staff removed from player development either.

 Upon first glance, it’s a bad look.
 But staffing reductions for the Mariners have already taken place in other parts of the organization, particularly non-field staff like business, marketing and sales.
-And staffing reductions for most companies are prevalent with an uncertain economy and very little current optimism about slowing the spread.
+And staffing reductions for most companies are prevalent with an uncertain economy and very little current optimism about slowing the coronavirus spread.

 Dipoto reiterated what Mariners chairman John Stanton had said on Friday, that there were layers to these decisions.

 “Incredibly difficult, but the obvious is that we are all being forced to adjust to a world that is different than it was four or five months ago,” Dipoto said.
-“The changes that we’ve made in scouting some in player development on some level were inevitable because the game is just getting smaller.
-But the biggest part is just simply the trying to adapt to conditions worldwide, both in terms of the need to be more efficient and in our process economically, based on the world we’re living in.
+“The changes that we’ve made in scouting, some in player development on some level were inevitable because the game is just getting smaller.
+But the biggest part is just simply trying to adapt to conditions worldwide, both in terms of the need to be more efficient and in our process economically, based on the world we’re living in.
 That’s just the reality and incredibly painful.”

 “When these discussions began, we were forced to take a look at our structure and look at it in a different way,” he said.
 “That was just simply because of the changes around the game and in the world.
 Would all of these changes have occurred were it not for COVID-19?
 Probably not.
 But some of were inevitable, and that is the result of change that is outside of our control.”

-The changes Dipoto are referring to are the reduced revenues from baseball being played without fans in 2020 and for an unknown amount of games.
+The changes Dipoto referred to are the reduced revenues from baseball being played without fans in 2020 and for an unknown amount of games.
 And it’s not impossible to think that MLB games in 2021 won’t have fans at the beginning and a reduced number when any ban is lifted.

-There is also the expected reduction of minor league affiliates by Major League Baseball and commissioner Rob Manfred.
-Some 40 teams will likely be contract from the MILB system.
+There is also the expected reduction of minor-league affiliates by Major League Baseball and commissioner Rob Manfred.
+Some 40 teams will likely be contracted from the MILB system.
 The Mariners will likely lose at least one of their Class A affiliates, possible West Virginia in the reduction.

-And realistically, given the continued spread of the pandemic and the curve not flattening, the lack of a viable vaccine, the 2021 minor league season in its traditional form is also in doubt.
+And realistically, given the continued spread of the pandemic and the curve not flattening, the lack of a viable vaccine, the 2021 minor-league season in its traditional form is also in doubt.
 A more hopeful goal might be a shortened season instead.

 The other change to baseball is the likelihood of a shortened MLB draft and a looming international draft.
-The 2020 draft was reduced from 40 rounds to five rounds due to baseball being shutdown and the uncertainty of the season.
-While its unlikely to remain just five rounds going forward, there is a belief that it will be limited to 20-25 rounds in the years to come.
+The 2020 draft was reduced from 40 rounds to five rounds due to baseball being shut down and the uncertainty of the season.
+While it’s unlikely to remain just five rounds going forward, there is a belief that it will be limited to 20 to 25 rounds in the years to come.

-And while Dipoto didn’t mention it, there is also the looming expiration of the current collective bargaining agreement and the strong possibility of a work stoppage based on the contentious negotiations between MLB and the MLBPA prior to baseball’s resumption.
+And while Dipoto didn’t mention it, there is also the looming expiration of the collective-bargaining agreement and the strong possibility of a work stoppage based on the contentious negotiations between MLB and the MLBPA before baseball’s resumption.

-“None of these changes were performance related,” he said.
+“None of these changes were performance related,” Dipoto said.
 “We just had to downsize for all the changes I mentioned.”

 When Dipoto informed staff making more than $60,000 in baseball operations, player development and scouting of salary reductions instead of layoffs due to the pandemic, baseball’s shutdown and the expectation of games without fans, he also told them he would inform them of what their 2021 season would be like by late July-early August.